 They are also obedient, trainable, protective, and family-friendly, making them a perfect match for many homes.

 The Chesapeake Bay retriever has a mighty broad chest and strong, agile legs that keep it on the list of some of the best runners in hunting.
-They have a well-developed double coat that is well adapted to cold weather conditions.
-Their coat comes in red, brown, or white-spotted colors.
+They have a well-developed double coat well adapted to cold weather conditions.
+Their skin comes in red, brown, or white-spotted colors.
 The dog isn’t fussy about its environment and can live in apartments for those who may wish to have a Chesapeake as their pet.

 The Chihuahua is one of the most miniature dogs on this list.
 A full-grown Chihuahua can weigh as much as 6 pounds.
 Its body forms well with its short legs and is raised at a maximum height of about 8 inches.